Maria Theresia Thurn und Taxis

-Princess Maria Theresia von Thurn und Taxis (born Maria Theresia Ludowika Klothilde Helene Alexandra Prinzessin von Thurn und Taxis, 28 November 1980 in Regensburg), known professionally as Maria Thurn und Taxis, is a German visual artist, journalist, forest and agricultural landowner, and member of the German princely House of Thurn und Taxis.
+Princess Maria Theresia of Thurn and Taxis (Maria Theresia Ludowika Klothilde Helene Alexandra Prinzessin von Thurn und Taxis; born 28 November 1980 in Regensburg), is a German visual artist, journalist, forest and agricultural landowner, and member of the German princely House of Thurn und Taxis.
 Along with her siblings, her family owns one of Europe's largest private estates.

 Early life, family, and education

 Maria Theresia is the eldest child and daughter of Johannes, 11th Prince of Thurn and Taxis and his wife Gloria, Princess of Thurn and Taxis (née Gräfin von Schönburg-Glauchau).
 Maria Theresia's family's lands form one of the largest private estates in Europe.
 After the death of her father in 1990, Maria Theresia was a joint heir, along with her sister Princess Elisabeth and Prince Albert, to one of the largest privately owned forests in Europe, consisting of 36,000 hectares.
 She and her siblings are the largest private landowners in Germany.

 Maria Theresia attended elementary school and secondary school in Regensburg where she lived with her family at Schloss St. Emmeram.
 To acquire her qualification for university entrance (Hochschulreife), Maria Theresia's mother shielded her from the German media by sending her to England to complete her secondary education.
 From 2002, Maria Theresia studied sociology, psychology, and communications in Madrid.
 Since 2004, she studied communications and media studies with a focus on film and directing in Paris and London.